Cashew Matcha Latte, Easy, Low Carb and Vegan

 3. Add the matcha and blend everything until it’s smooth.

-Relish in the cozy and earthy taste of Cashew Matcha Latte by pouring it into a mug and enjoying it!
+Simply.
+Indulge in the cozy and earthy taste of Cashew Matcha Latte by pouring it into a mug and savouring every sip!

 This latte tastes great with chocolate, or you can also try it with low-carb cookies like Lemon Biscotti or Dark Chocolate Clusters.